- Durable frontline – HP and bonus armor.

 - Very flexible – plenty of viable Warrior heroes.

-Warriors are without a doubt one of the best strategies in Dota Underlords in the current meta for two major reasons:
+Warriors are without a doubt one of the best strategies in Dota Underlords in the current meta: they are strong in all stages of the game, reliable, and very flexible.

 Because of this, it’s a great idea to learn how to play Warriors.
 Moreover, even if the meta shifts, the fact that the Warrior opening is one of the most flexible in the game means that you would always be able to utilize the knowledge you have about Warriors.